st21007/CSC2--internal-Assessment-91896-91897/README.md

 # CSC2--internal-Assessment-91896-91897
-This repository is for my internal assessment
+This repository is for my internal assessment for Julies party hire